Klehrik/RoRR-Aphelion/README.md

-Content mod that currently adds 16 items and 3 equipment.
+Content mod that currently adds 16 items, 3 equipment, and 2 skills.
 Includes unlockable achievements for some of them.

-You can find the list of items [here](https://github.com/Klehrik/RoRR-Aphelion/wiki/Content) (if you wish).
+You can find the list of content [here](https://github.com/Klehrik/RoRR-Aphelion/wiki/Content) if you wish.

 Not tested in online multiplayer; support will come in a future update (possibly).